ted92/inf3200-tedeschi-enrico/HOW2HANDIN/README.md

 Create a new repository on the Github website following the `inf3200-lastname-firstname` naming convention. **Use all lowercase for your repository name.
 It is important that your repository be named exactly as above so that we can access it for grading.**

-Ensure your new repository is private and don't click the option to "Initialize the repository with a README".
+Don't click the option to "Initialize the repository with a README".

 Unless you know what you're doing, select HTTPS.